DaniBSolomon/danibsolomon.github.io/_games/2015-10-01-arcade_cabinet.md

+---
+title: FSU Game Design Student Projects Arcade Cabinet
+image: ac_ref2.jpg
+fullwidth: false
+---

-The Fitchburg State University Game Design Arcade Cabinet was a project that was completed for a college class.
-Myself and one other student created the UI for the cabinet, I did the art and UI design and he did the programming.
+Creating a user interface for the Fitchburg State University Game Design Student Projects Arcade Cabinet was a project completed for a college class.
+Myself and one other student worked on this: I did the art and UI design and he did the programming.